A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Methodology

 \subsection{Visual-audio representation learning}

 In the first stage, we collect visual-audio pairs from the environment.
-Then, we learn a joint representation of images and audios, named VAR++, that associates an image with its corresponding sound command.
+Then, we learn a joint representation of images and audios that associates an image with its corresponding sound command.

 \textbf{Data collection.} Suppose there are $M$ possible intents or tasks within an environment.
-We collect visual-audio pairs defined as $(\mathbf{I}, \mathbf{S}, y)$ from the environment, where $\mathbf{I} \in \mathbb{R}^{n\times n}$ is the current RGB image from the robot's camera, $\mathbf{S} \in \mathbb{R}^{l\times m}$ is the Mel Frequency Cepstral Coefficients (MFCC)~\cite{davis1980comparison} of the sound command, and $y \in \{0,1,...,M\}$ is the intent ID.
+We collect visual-audio pairs defined as $(\mathbf{I}, \mathbf{S}, y)$ from the environment, where $\mathbf{I} \in \mathbb{R}^{n\times n}$ is an RGB image from the robot's camera, $\mathbf{S} \in \mathbb{R}^{l\times m}$ is the Mel Frequency Cepstral Coefficients (MFCC)~\cite{davis1980comparison} of the sound command, and $y \in \{0,1,...,M\}$ is the intent ID.
 We call $\mathbf{I}$ and $\mathbf{S}$ two \textit{views} of an intent $y$.
-A visual-audio pair contains an image and a sound command of the same intent.
-For example, when an iTHOR agent sees a lit lamp, it hears the sound ``Switch on the lamp'' from the environment.
-In contrast, when the agent sees no object or is far away from all objects so that it sees many objects at once, it receives only an image and hears no sound.
+A visual-audio pair contains a goal image and a sound command of the same intent.
+For example, when an iTHOR agent sees a lit lamp, the agent hears the sound ``Switch on the lamp'' from the environment.
+In contrast, when the agent does not see any object in interest or is far away from all objects so that it sees multiple objects at once, it receives only an image and hears no sound.
 The image is paired with $\mathbf{S}=\mathbf{0}_{l\times m}$ and $y=M$.
 We define this situation as an \textit{empty intent}.